Austria

 The Government Programme is strongly oriented towards the European Green Deal and is even more ambitious in the field on climate policy with the target to become climate neutral by 2040.
 Hence, the Austrian chemical industry puts special emphasis on R&D and innovation in this area of high political interest.

 The high level of innovation in the chemical industry is partly due to the very positive overall framework for R&D, especially due to its tax incentives for research and development.
-The research tax credit is a best practice model, and not only helps to fund human resources via investments but also buildings, research facilities and technologies.
+The research tax credit is a best practice model and not only helps to fund human resources via investments but also buildings, research facilities and technologies.
 There is no maximum financial limit.
 The research tax credit in Austria applies to fourteen percent of the total investment volume.

 In line with the ambitious climate neutrality target Austria’s recovery and resilience plan devotes 59% of the plan’s total allocation to measures that support climate objectives.
 This includes reforms to Austria’s tax system that target reducing CO2 emissions through incentives for climate friendly technologies, preferential tax rates for low- or zero- emission products, and pricing of CO2 emissions.
-Other measures invest in energy efficiency, renewables, the decarbonisation of industry, biodiversity and circular economy – all of them of considerable relevance for the chemical industry.
+Other measures invest in energy efficiency, renewables, decarbonisation of industry, biodiversity and circular economy – all of them of considerable relevance for the chemical industry.

 Digital transition and life sciences are two more focus areas of the Government which should create additional opportunities for the sector and promote investments.